Solutions For Your Condition

-The Urology Clinic at CHI St. Alexius includes four providers who can diagnose and treat urologic concerns in men, women, and children.
+The Urology Clinic at CHI St. Alexius includes four providers who can diagnose and treat urological concerns in men, women, and children.
 Our urologists specialize in treating conditions that affect the kidneys, bladder, prostate, and genitals.
 Common conditions treated include: cancers of the prostate, testicles, kidneys, or bladder, kidney stones, difficulty with urination and erectile dysfunction.

 Urologists at CHI St. Alexius are available to discuss your urologic concerns, perform preventative exams including prostate cancer screening, and discuss effective treatments for all conditions.
 They offer minimally invasive surgical options including da Vinci Robotic-Assisted surgery, laparoscopic surgery, and HoLEP (Holmium Laser Enucleation of the Prostate).